Alexander Scriabin: Recordings and performers

-Other prominent performers of Scriabin's piano music include Samuil Feinberg, Elena Bekman-Shcherbina, Nikolai Demidenko, Marta Deyanova, Sergio Fiorentino, Andrei Gavrilov, Emil Gilels, Glenn Gould, Andrej Hoteev, Evgeny Kissin, Anton Kuerti, Elena Kuschnerova, Piers Lane, Eric Le Van, Alexander Melnikov, Stanislav Neuhaus, Artur Pizarro, Mikhail Pletnev, Jonathan Powell, Burkard Schliessmann, Grigory Sokolov, Alexander Satz, Yevgeny Sudbin, Matthijs Verschoor, Arcadi Volodos, Roger Woodward, Evgeny Zarafiants, Alexey Chernov, and Margarita Shevchenko.

-In 2015, German-Australian pianist Stefan Ammer, as a part of The Scriabin Project Concert Series, joined his pupils Mekhla Kumar, Konstantin Shamray and Ashley Hribar to honour Scriabin at various venues in Australia.
+In 2015, German-Australian pianist Stefan Ammer, as a part of The Scriabin Project Concert Series, joined his pupils Mekhla Kumar, Konstantin Shamray, and Ashley Hribar to honour Scriabin at various venues in Australia.

 Reception and influence

 Scriabin's funeral, on 16 April 1915, was attended by so many people that tickets had to be issued.
 Rachmaninoff, a pallbearer, subsequently embarked on a grand tour of Russia, performing only Scriabin's music for the family's benefit.
 It was the first time Rachmaninoff had publicly performed piano music other than his own.
-Sergei Prokofiev admired Scriabin, and his Visions fugitives bears great likeness to Scriabin's tone and style.
+Prokofiev admired Scriabin, and his Visions fugitives bears great likeness to Scriabin's tone and style.
 Another admirer was the English composer Kaikhosru Sorabji, who promoted Scriabin even during the years when his popularity had decreased greatly.
 Aaron Copland praised Scriabin's thematic material as "truly individual, truly inspired", but criticized Scriabin for putting "this really new body of feeling into the strait-jacket of the old classical sonata-form, recapitulation and all", calling this "one of the most extraordinary mistakes in all music."

 The work of Nikolai Roslavets, unlike Prokofiev's and Stravinsky's, is often seen as a direct extension of Scriabin's.
-But unlike Scriabin's, Roslavets's music was not explained with mysticism and eventually was given theoretical explication by the composer.
-Roslavets was not alone in his innovative extension of Scriabin's musical language, as quite a few Soviet composers and pianists, such as Samuil Feinberg, Sergei Protopopov, Nikolai Myaskovsky, and Alexander Mosolov followed this legacy until Stalinist politics quelled it in favor of Socialist Realism.
+But unlike Scriabin's, Roslavets's music was not explained with mysticism and was eventually given theoretical explication by the composer.
+Roslavets was not alone in his innovative extension of Scriabin's musical language, as quite a few Soviet composers and pianists, such as Feinberg, Sergei Protopopov, Nikolai Myaskovsky, and Alexander Mosolov followed this legacy until Stalinist politics quelled it in favor of Socialist Realism.

 Scriabin's music was greatly disparaged in the West during the 1930s.
 In the UK Sir Adrian Boult refused to play the Scriabin selections chosen by the BBC programmer Edward Clark, calling it "evil music", and even banned Scriabin's music from broadcasts in the 1930s.
 In 1935, Gerald Abraham called Scriabin a "sad pathological case, erotic and egotistic to the point of mania".
 At the same time, the pianist Edward Mitchell, who compiled a catalogue of Scriabin's piano music in 1927, was championing his music in recitals and regarded him as "the greatest composer since Beethoven".

 Scriabin's music has since undergone a total rehabilitation and can be heard in major concert halls worldwide.
 In 2009, Roger Scruton called Scriabin "one of the greatest of modern composers".

 In 2020, a bust of Scriabin was placed in the Small Hall of the Moscow Conservatory.